camunda/camunda-docs-manual/content/update/patch-level.md

 See the user guide on [security considerations for custom code]({{< relref "user-guide/process-engine/securing-custom-code.md" >}}) for details.

+## 7.6.0 to 7.6.1

+Please note that **mybatis** library has to be upgraded from version _3.2.8_ to _3.4.1_.
+This means that you would have to update your applications to use specified mybatis version as well as test compatibility with it.
+In order to upgrade library for standalone server, please replace _mybatis-3.2.8.jar_ with _mybatis-3.4.1.jar_ in libraries of your server\container.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< relref "introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.